Having laid down the algebraic foundations of geometric vectors, we now turn our attention

 (4.91)

-Exercise 4.17Given two non-intersecting curves and , show that if the segment represents the shortest distance between the two curves, then is orthogonal to each curve.
+Exercise 4.17Given two non-intersecting curves and , suppose that the segment represents the shortest distance between the two curves.
+Demonstrate that is orthogonal to each curve.

 (4.92)